BlockNotes-4515/Predictive-Analytics/README.md

 # Predictive-Analytics
 This is my AI Project "Predictive Analytics", Which tells you the current predicted climatic weather Conditions!😎🤑👍✔
 <hr>
-Sure, here's an expanded version with additional headings:
 <p align="center">
   <a href="https://blocknotes-4515.github.io/Predictive-Analytics/">
     <img src="Banner.png" height="60%" width="60%" border="2" alt="This is My Logo!">